Updated February 2020

-When to use a Solid Color Deck Stain in 2019?
+Using a Solid Color Deck Stain 2020

 There are many different types of coatings when dealing with decking stains.
 Before searching for a deck stain, you should determine the look you want.
 Some stains (solid colors) will completely hide the wood grain similar to paint.
-When is the best time to a solid color opaque deck stain?
+When is the best time for a solid color opaque deck stain?
 This article will help with this topic.

 It is important first to understand the different opacity levels of deck stains.